 Newt was discovered by well 6507/3-15 and is located northeast of Idun and the Skarv field.
 Newt consist of Fangst and Båt group formations of good reservoir quality.
 Fluid is oil with gas cap.
-Current drainage strategy is depletion by oil producers and gas cap lift (MLT) producing through a template tied back to Idun.
+Opportunities to develop with nearby prospects are being investigated.

-Aker BP (operator) holds 70 percent interest in the Newt license, together with Wintershall DEA AS with 10 percent interest and PGNiG Upstream Norway AS with 20 percent interest
+Aker BP (operator) holds 70 percent interest in the Newt license, together with Harbour Energy Norge AS with 10 percent interest and ORLEN Upstream Norway AS with 20 percent interest